Best Dental Assistant Schools in West Virginia

 Some programs also include CPR certification and OSHA safety training.

 Dental assisting is a hands-on job.
-While online courses can teach you theory, you need lab practice and real-patient interaction to be job-ready.
+While online courses can teach you theory, you need lab practice and real-patient interaction to build practical skills.
 Look for programs with externships in active dental practices so you can gain experience in a real-world environment.

 Once you’re certified, you can take additional courses to qualify for expanded duties.
 You might also cross-train in office management or dental hygiene prerequisites if you decide to advance further in the dental field.